-Marsena provides counseling to individuals using an eclectic combination of therapies including EMDR.
-Working together she helps them discover their own answers and solutions, and learn to effectively apply them in their lives and relationships.
-She draws from 13 years of counseling/psychotherapy experience, specialized training, and continued education, and is especially familiar and competent providing therapy in the following areas of client concerns:
+Marsena provides counseling for individual clients using many methods, theories and techniques including EMDR Therapy (see below).
+Her approach is results-focused and based in clients’ strengths and insight.
+She uses what will best serve each client’s needs and goals.
+Working together she helps clients discover their own answers and solutions, and learn to effectively apply them in their lives and relationships.
+She draws from over 18 years of counseling/psychotherapy experience, specialized training, and continued education, and is especially familiar and competent providing therapy in the following areas of client concerns:

 (Eye Movement Desensitization and Reprocessing)